Bill Sharman: Professional basketball career

+Washington Capitols (1950–1951)

+Sharman was drafted by the Washington Capitols in the second round of the 1950 NBA draft.
+His future Celtics teammate Bob Cousy was taken in the first round of the same draft.
+The team offered him $5,000, the most ever paid to a rookie.
+After refusing the initial offer, and telling the Capitols he wanted to play baseball, the team increased the offer to $8,000 and Sharman joined the Capitols.
+The team failed financially 35 games into the 1950–1951 season.

+Earl Lloyd, the African American player who broke the NBA's color barrier was a Capitols' teammate.
+Lloyd did not have a car, and Sharman would drive over to Lloyd's home in segregated Washington, D.C. to pick Lloyd up, so Lloyd would not have to take long bus rides.
+Lloyd said of Sharman, "'Bill was a decent guy when it wasn't fashionable...."

+Boston Celtics (1951–1961)

-Sharman was drafted by the Washington Capitols in the 2nd round of the 1950 NBA draft.
-Following the disbanding of the Capitols, he was selected by the Fort Wayne Pistons in the dispersal draft and was subsequently traded to the Boston Celtics (with Bob Brannum) for Chuck Share prior to the 1951–52 season.
-Sharman played a total of ten seasons for the Celtics, leading the team in scoring between the 1955–56 and 1958–59 seasons and averaging over 20 points per game during three of them.
+Following the disbanding of the Capitols, Sharman was selected by the Fort Wayne Pistons in the dispersal draft and was subsequently traded to the Boston Celtics (possibly with Bob Brannum) for Chuck Share prior to the 1951–52 season.
+Sharman played a total of ten seasons for the Celtics, leading the team in scoring between the 1955–56 and 1958–59 seasons, and averaging over 20 points per game during three of them.

-Sharman was one of the first NBA guards to shoot better than .400 from the field.
-He led the NBA in free throw percentage a record seven times (including a record five consecutive seasons), and his mark of 93.2% in the 1958–59 season remained the NBA record until Ernie DiGregorio topped it in 1976–77.
+Sharman was one of the first NBA guards to shoot better than .400 from the field, with a .450 percentage in 1953–1954.
+He led the NBA in free throw percentage a record seven times (including a record five consecutive seasons), and his mark of 93.2% in the 1958–59 season remained the NBA record until Ernie DiGregorio topped it in 1976–77 (94.5%).
+His career percentage was .883.
 Sharman still holds the record for consecutive free throws in the playoffs with 56.
 Sharman was named to the All-NBA First Team from 1956 through 1959, and was an All-NBA Second Team member in 1953, 1955, and 1960.
+He won four NBA championships with the Celtics.

 Sharman played in eight NBA All-Star games, scoring in double figures in seven of them.
 He was named the 1955 NBA All-Star Game MVP after scoring ten of his fifteen points in the fourth quarter.
 Sharman still holds the NBA All-Star Game record for field goals attempted in a quarter with 12.

+The pairing of Sharman and fellow Celtics guard Bob Cousy, combining a pure shooter with a playmaker, formed the first modern backcourt.
+In one NBA ranking of the greatest backcourt duos in league history, Sharman and Cousy were ranked ninth out of seventy pairs.

 Sharman ended his NBA playing career after 11 seasons in 1961.

-Professional coaching career

-Sharman coached the Cleveland Pipers of the American Basketball League to the league championship in 1962.
-He next went on to coach Los Angeles State (now California State, Los Angeles) for two seasons.